abhishekraut1/NoteIt-react-app/README.md

 # Installation
 ## Environment Variables
-To run this project, you will need to add the following environment variables to your .env file `MONGODB_URL` initialize each variable properly.
+To run this project, you will need to add the following environment variables to your .env file <br />
+`MONGODB_URL` <br />
+initialize each variable properly.

 ## Getting Started with Create React App